Children & Youth

 Youth

 Hey there, Middle and High Schoolers–we’d love to have you join us over in the Barn.
 We meet there together each Sunday at 10 a.m.
 We generally discuss the same topics as in the adult services in a fun and interactive way that relates to the real-life issues we face each day.
-For the next few weeks, we’ll be exploring different ways to experience God–through community, prayer, service, and activism.
+For the next few weeks, we’ll be thinking about how life is often unfair.
+We find ourselves in conflict with others.
+We get anxious and depressed.
+And we’ll be asking: Does believing in God help with any of this?
+Is our faith relevant to our life?
 We’ll also play games, and engage in community building activities.
 And eat donuts and bagels.

 On the first Sunday of each month, we join the adults in the auditorium.
 We also periodically meet up for game nights, laser tag, sleepovers, service projects, and other fun stuff.